ansh997/LoReTTA/README.md

 ## Citation

-If you use this workspace or LoReTTA results, please cite:
+If you use this LoReTTA results, please cite:

 ```bibtex
 @misc{pal2025lorettalowresourceframework,